fumin/ctw/README.md

 diff gettysburg.txt gettys.dctw
 ```

+The results are noticeably superior to that of other commercial applications on a Mac OS X:
+  * Original: 1463
+  * tar.gz: 993
+  * zip: 874
+  * CTW: 772

 Reference: F.M.J.
 Willems and Tj.
 J. Tjalkens, Complexity Reduction of the Context-Tree Weighting Algorithm: A Study for KPN Research, Technical University of Eindhoven, EIDMA Report RS.97.01.

 Full documentation at https://godoc.org/github.com/fumin/ctw.